kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

   seedimage-svc   LoadBalancer   10.31.241.224   35.228.41.16   80:30215/TCP   94s
 ```

 If we now access http://35.228.41.16 with our browser we'll see the application up and running.
 By refreshing the page we can also see that the load balancer sometimes offers us a different image.
+Note that this is available in port 80, so https will not work.

 <div class="highlight-box" markdown="1">
 To avoid using up the credits delete the cluster whenever you do not need it